informalsystems/hermes/docs/architecture/adr-005-relayer-v0-implementation.md

      users
 - The relayer communicates with a chain via three interfaces:
     - (i) the `LightClient` trait (handled via the supervisor for the production chain),
     - (ii) the `Chain` trait (where the communication happens over the ABCI/gRPC interface primarily), and
-    - (iii) an `EventMonitor` which subscribes to a full node and sends batches of events from that node to the chain runtime in the relayer.
+    - (iii) an `EventMonitor` which subscribes to a full node, and carries batches of events from that node to the chain runtime in the relayer.
 Currently, the relayer registers for `Tx` and `Block` notifications.
-It then extracts the IBC events from the Tx and generates a "NewBlock" event also for the block.
-Note that the notification may include multiple IBC Events.
+It then extracts the IBC events from the `Tx` and generates a `NewBlock` event also for the block.
+Note that a notification may include multiple IBC Events.

 ###### 2. The chain runtime

-- This is an intermediary layer, sitting between the relayer application and any chain(s)
+- This is an intermediary layer, sitting between the relayer application and any chain(s);
-- It is universal for all possible chains, i.e., does _not_ contain any chain-specific code
+- The runtime is universal for all possible chains, i.e., does _not_ contain any chain-specific code;
-- Accepts as input requests from the application, in the form of [`ChainRequest`][chain-req] via a crossbeam channel
+- Accepts as input requests from the application (Hermes, the CLI), in the form of [`ChainRequest`][chain-req] via a crossbeam channel
 - Responds to the application via a crossbeam channel
 - Has objects which implement the three interfaces named above